SaltyGoo/saltygoo.github.io/pages/fantasylandgenerator.md

     'attract scavengers',
     'are from a nearby town',
     'are controlled by HOBGOBLINS',
-    'hiding predators',
+    'hide predators',
-    'protecting a dungeon',
+    'protect a dungeon',
     'beg for blood',
   ];
   gen_data['junglemonster'] = [